 St Kilda Road – was it really lined with Mansions?

-St Kilda Road went through so many phases, one melding into the next, such as many flats in the 30s replacing houses sometimes not even 20 years old.
-But the 20s must have been ‘peak’ when the trees were grown, and it was indeed lined with mansions, and big houses.
-But also some houses had already become guest houses or flats, and some purpose built flats too, eg Coronado Guest House, just before the Commercial Rd corner, built 1927.
-First aerial pics is c1925, looking south from Toorak Road, you can see lots of gardens, and the second early 1930s, showing big houses, only dome Victorian.
-My sketch is last.
+But by then many older houses had already become guest houses or flats, and some purpose built flats were already appearing too, eg Coronado Guest House, just before the Commercial Rd corner, built 1927.
+First aerial pic is c1925, looking south from Toorak Road, you can see lots of gardens, and the second early 1930s, showing big houses, only some Victorian.

 So I’ve sketched out maps of the road in 1896 and 1922, showing how sparse it was in the first, then fully built out 28 years later.
 The red blocks are houses and buildings that survive.

-4 thoughts on “St Kilda Road – was it really lined with Mansions?
+6 thoughts on “St Kilda Road – was it really lined with Mansions?

 1. URGENT CASE Demolition, by neglect Oberon 1855 prefabricated house, 2 Lambeth Place StKilda.
 I can tell you about the case.
 At the moment I cannot even get the Port Phillip council heritage advisor to speak with me.
 We have alerted the National Trust. some publicity is needed before it is too late.